Research

 Job Market Paper

-Migration to cities can be a gamble for the rural poor in developing countries: a trade-off between the potential upside of higher income growth and the downside of foregone rural earnings.
-This paper tests whether mitigating potential short-term income loss associated with migration can induce more young rural Kenyans to move to cities.
-In rural Kenya, I offer 700 young male workers across 111 randomized villages access to an income smoothing program, which provides workers 4 USD for each day of unemployment, conditional on migration to Nairobi.
-Access to short-term income support in the city more than triples the migration rate over seven months and results in more persistent moves, even after the program ends.
-These migration effects are also larger than those of an unconditional cash transfer of comparable magnitude.
-The unemployment program induces migrants who were relatively richer at baseline to migrate compared to control, suggesting that a safety net may lower the opportunity cost and perceived risk of migrating.
-Overall, the evidence indicates that appropriately designed migration unemployment benefits can induce persistent moves to urban labor markets, potentially leading to larger wage growth over time.
+Migration to cities can be a gamble for the rural poor in developing countries: a trade-off between potential higher urban income and foregone rural earnings.
+This paper tests whether mitigating short-term income loss associated with migration can induce more young rural Kenyans to move to cities.
+I offer 700 young male workers across randomized villages in rural Kenya access to conditional unemployment insurance, which provides workers 4 USD for each day of unemployment, conditional on migration to Nairobi.
+Access to this program more than triples the migration rate compared to control in the short run, and results in more persistent moves, measured over a year after the insurance program ends.
+These migration effects are also larger than those of an unconditional cash transfer in a complementary treatment arm.
+While not evident initially when the insurance was available, I observe positive treatment effects on income for the insurance group, 1.5 years after its conclusion.
+The unemployment insurance induces migrants who are more risk averse and have lower baseline income, suggesting that a safety net may lower the opportunity cost and perceived risk of migrating.
+Overall, the evidence shows that when migration risks are insured, more rural workers are willing to take the gamble of urban migration in pursuit of higher long-term earnings.

 Works in Progress